Jeevan13467/Angular-app/README.md

 schedule the cronjob time for healthchecks

-view healthcheck html file
+How to view healthcheck html file
-go to root user
+-go to root user
-check the files with 'ls '
+-check the files with 'ls '
-you will get a file <your healthcheck file.html>
+-you will get a file <your healthcheck file.html>
 you can download the file to view the server health.